Hebrews 13

 Some early Christian movements despised the body.
 Not so the apostle.
 "Marriage is honourable in all."
 Not just for the weak.
 Not as a concession to the flesh.
 As something honourable, worthy of celebration and fidelity.
 The marriage bed is undefiled - pure in God's sight when it remains within its proper bounds.

 But "whoremongers and adulterers God will judge."
 There are boundaries.
 Sex outside marriage - whether casual encounters or affairs - breaks covenant.
 God is the judge.
-His judgment is not arbitrary but rooted in His care for human souls and the binding nature of covenant.
+His judgment is rooted in His care for human souls and the binding nature of covenant.

 Hebrews 13:5"I Will Never Leave Thee, Nor Forsake Thee"